RaczeQ/osm-python-readers-benchmark/README.md

 ## Collected data

-- Download size - total size of file(s) downloaded to cache: for all PBF based methods it's size of source file, for `OSMnx` it's total size of downloaded JSON Overpass responses.
+- Download size - total size of file(s) downloaded to cache: for all PBF based methods it's size of source file, for `OSMnx` it's total size of downloaded JSON Overpass responses as files on disk.
 - Processing time - total time spent on reading the data.
 Only processing time is counted, cache is prepared beforehand.
 - Max and average memory and CPU usage - to check how libraries are utilising the resources.